tstomtimes/orchestra-plugin/README.md

-# Orchestra Plugin for Claude Code
+# Orchestra for Claude Code

 Turn Claude Code into a **semi-autonomous development team** with specialized AI agents, automated quality gates, and seamless integrations.